| Title: | Evaluation of Presence-Absence Models |

 This function computes the uniform AUC (uAUC) and

-uniform Se* (uSe*) using the weighted trapezoidal method
+uniform Se* (uSe*) using the direct weighted trapezoidal

-Additionally, the weights vector associated to each case can be customized.
+Additionally, the weight vector associated to each case can be customized.

 mat |